IOHprofiler/IOHexperimenter/src/Problems/README.md

 * `evaluate_int_info`, is a vector of __int__ values that are iteratively used in <i>evaluate</i>.
 * `evaluate_double_info`, is a vector of __double__ values that are iteratively used in <i>evaluate</i>.

-And some functions for experiments are supplied:
+And some functions for personal experiments are supplied:
 * <i>evaluate(x)</i>, returns a vector of fitness values.
 The argument __x__ is a vector of variables.
 * <i>evaluate(x,y)</i>, updates __y__ with a vector of fitness values, and __x__ is a vector of variables.
 * <i>addCSVLogger(logger)</i>, assigns a __IOHprofiler_csv_logger__ class to the problem.